syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Editing.md

 {% endhighlight %}
 {% endtabs %}

-### Converting DateTimeOffset value to DateTime
+### Using date editor for DateTimeOffset DataForm property data type

-In SfDataForm, you could not pass directly `DateTimeOffset` DataType to a property.You can use `Converter` attribute to convert DateTimeOffset to DateTime and vice-versa.
+In SfDataForm, you cannot use Date picker editor for `DateTimeOffset` property data type.
+To overcome this, you need to use `Converter` attribute to convert DateTimeOffset to DateTime value and vice-versa.

 {% tabs %}
 {% highlight c# %}